INTRODUCTION

 • Sleep disturbances and loss of energy

-• Thinning hair, looser skin, cracked or brittle nails
+• Thinning hairlooser skin, and brittle nails

 Prevent postmenopausal weight gain with these effective strategies.